 “We were both independently drawn to the outdoors, in pre-high school years.
-We each had unique opportunities to develop the outdoor skills–so when we met, we both had competent-ish paddling skills.
+We each had unique opportunities to develop our outdoor skills – so when we met, we both had paddling skills.
 A lot of Canadian kids do,” says John.

-“We had both been on pretty serious multiple-day outdoor trips by this time.
-John’s family did it, and I had the opportunity to do it through school for credit.
-But my first time in Algonquin Park, I knew that this was where I shined.
-That’s how I got into paddling,” adds Jessie.
+“We had both been on pretty serious multiple-day outdoor trips by the time we met.
+John’s family paddled on Lake Superior, and my first time in Algonquin Park was life changing.” adds Jessie.

-“When we first started paddling, it was one of the many cool things we would try to do in that season.
+“When we first started paddling, it was one of the many cool things we would try to do in the summer season.
 And over time, it’s gotten to the point where we’ve chosen where to live based on how easy it is to do this specific activity,” says John.

 They have relocated from Southern Ontario to the City of Greater Sudbury.
-Telling the story of why they chose the area, Jessie says, “I came up here for work because I was working for the Ministry of Northern Development & Mines on Ramsey Lake Road – and I looked out the window, and saw Ramsey Lake and said, "Where are we?"
-I looked at Ramsey Lake and people were sailing (and John has done sailing since he was a kid), and people were SUPing and doing crazy stuff.
-And it looked like Georgian Bay – but I was in an office in the lab!
-The view just calms your soul immediately.
+Telling the story of why they chose the area, Jessie says, “I came to Sudbury for work to visit Ontario's Geoscience Laboratory on Ramsey Lake Road – and I looked out the window, and saw Ramsey Lake and said, "Where are we?"
+I looked at Ramsey Lake and people were sailing, standup paddle boarding, windsurfing, and doing crazy stuff.
+It looked like Georgian Bay – but I was in an office in the lab!
+The view just calmed my soul immediately.

-“I called John from the airport and said, “I think we should move to Sudbury—I’ve got a plan.
-And so we decided to move up here for a year.
+“I called John from the airport and said, “I think we should move to Sudbury—I’ve got a plan."
+And so we decided to move.
 That was a year and six months ago.
-We have obviously decided that we really like it, and we’re going to stay for another year because we have the opportunity to, and we’ll see what happens after that.”
+We have decided that we really like it and have enjoyed our time here, and plan to stay for another year."

-At this point, John picks up the story, adding: “[Sudbury] is as close and accessible to Toronto as we had hoped; it’s beautiful, and there is so much access to the outdoors.
-The culture is better than we had hoped.
-There are so many restaurants, there are film festivals, and we’ve been able to see some of our favourite bands here.
+At this point, John picks up the story, adding: “[Sudbury] is as accessible to Toronto as we had hoped; it’s in a beautiful region, and there is incredibly easy access to the outdoors.
+The culture in the city is also better than we thought.
+There are so many restaurants, some film festivals, and we’ve been able to see some of our favourite bands here in cool locations.
 Sudbury definitely has its charm.”